 Staged outdoors and using devices of the ilk of pieces of wood that evoke rhino horns, a Jew’s harp, the orchestra of sounds that the human head and hands are capable of making, this cast of six takes the notion of children’s theatre with real values up hundreds of notches.
 It’s a show that brings you the irrevocable sense of privilege in firstly, being able to see theatre under the sky, and secondly, fresh work of this incredible nature.

 Horn of Sorrow is written by Nicholas Ellenbogen.
 Directed by Brendan Grealy, it is performed by Nkosikhona Dube, Asanda Khathi, Kaylee McIlroy, Menzi Mkhwane, Mpilo ‘Straw’ Nzimande, Mthokozisi Zulu, with sound design by Marciano Monjane.
-It is on at the Hilton Arts Festival on Saturday September 24 at 3pm and Sunday September 25 at 10:30am in the Wild Garden.
+It is on at the Hilton Arts Festival on Saturday August 12 at 12:30pm in the Churchill Garden.
+Tickets are available through Webtickets.